thewtex/thesis/introduction/background_and_significance.rst

 -------

-There have been a variety of optical techniques that have demonstrated diagnostic capabilities, which measure various optical characteristics.
+There have been a variety of optical techniques that have demonstrated diagnostic capabilities, which measure various optical characteristics of the plaque.
 Like thermal methods, these methods require interrogation with a catheter because they generally have lower penetration than the other imaging modalities.
 On the other hand, they have higher resolution than other modalities, which is important for such small tissue volumes.

 Intravascular optical coherence tomography (OCT) is a catheter based method that provides limited penetration, but very high resolution, on the order of 10 μm axially and 20 μm laterally [Yabushita2002]_.
 Sensitivity and specificity rates for composition classification range from 71% and 79% to 97% and 98% [Yabushita2002]_.
-Lipid and necrotic core have low optical attenuation, while fibrous and calcified tissue have a higher attenuation [VanSoest2009]_.
+Lipid and necrotic core have low optical attenuation, while fibrous and calcified tissue have higher attenuation [VanSoest2009]_.

 Time-resolved fluorescence spectroscopy (TRFS) is another optical technique that is used in conjunction with intravascular ultrasound (IVUS) [Stephens2009,Marcu2005]_.
 Anatomical guidance is provided by IVUS which is registered with the TRFS signal.
-TRFS detects autofluorescence from elastic, collagen, lipids, and by-products of inflammatory processes to characterize the local biochemical composition.
+TRFS detects auto-fluorescence from elastic, collagen, lipids, and by-products of inflammatory processes to characterize the local biochemical composition.

 A method that focuses on collagen content is polarization-sensitive OCT (PSOCT) [Nadkarni2009]_.
 Many different types of collagen fibers, primarily Type I and Type III, provide the majority of tensile strength and elasticity in healthy arteries [Plenz2003]_.
-While smooth muscle cells migrate from the media to the intima in order to increase extracellular collagen during atherosclerosis, MMPs cause proteolysis of the collagen and apoptosis of intimal smooth muscle cells resulting in a net loss of collagen content [Newby1999]_.
-In addition to high resolution plaque microstructure from OCT, PSOCT measures tissue birefringence.
+While smooth muscle cells migrate from the media to intima in order to increase extracellular collagen during atherosclerosis, MMPs cause proteolysis of the collagen and apoptosis of intimal smooth muscle cells resulting in a net loss of collagen content [Newby1999]_.
+In addition to high resolution plaque microstructure from OCT, PSOCT measures tissue bi-refringence.
 This behavior manifests itself as changes in back-reflected intensity when polarized light passes through anisotropic material such as organized collagen or smooth muscle cell actin-myosin in atherosclerotic plaque [Nadkarni2009]_.